 A contested divorce might be necessary if two spouses have disputes about asset distribution or alimony.
 Additionally, when children are involved, disputes may arise due to disagreements surrounding legal and physical custody, visitation, and child support.
 If the spouses have a complicated situation regarding finances or shared children, they may be unable to resolve their issues without the intervention of a judge.

 Conversely, some parties may not have an inherently complex situation but are still unable to compromise on any of their issues.
-Before moving forward with initiating the dissolution process, consider asking a lawyer about the reasons someone might choose to proceed with a contested trial.
+Before moving forward with initiating the dissolution process, consider asking a lawyer in Hartford about the reasons someone might choose to proceed with a contested trial.

 As with any other divorce, a contested dissolution begins when one party files the initial paperwork and the other party is served.
 Often, the served spouse will respond with a cross-complaint.